opnsense/plugins/www/caddy/README.md

 - Additionally, you can create an access list to limit access to the GUI only from trusted IP addresses (recommended).
 Add that access list to the domain `opn.example.com` in advanced mode.
 Also, enable `Abort Connections` in the `General` Settings to abort all connections immediately that don't match the access list or the handler.

 # Troubleshooting
 - You can always test if your current Caddyfile is valid by invoking `/api/caddy/service/validate` - This is also done automatically each time `Apply` is pressed.
+If you have an invalid configuration, Caddy will refuse to start and show the exact error message.
-- Check `/var/log/caddy/caddy.log` file to find errors.
+- Check `/var/log/caddy/caddy.log` or `@latest.log` to find errors.
 There is also a Caddy Log File in the GUI.
 - A good indicator that Caddy is indeed running is this log entry: `serving initial configuration`
-- If the Caddy configuration file is invalid, you can see a cycling log without the `serving initial configuration`.
-If that's the case, stop Caddy, and try to troubleshoot in the SSH shell.
-Run Caddy with `caddy run --config /usr/local/etc/caddy/Caddyfile` and look for the error message.
-That this happens is rare, though I couldn't test all possible configuration combinations.
 - Check the Service Widget and the "General Settings" Service Control buttons.
 If everything works they should show a green "Play" sign.
 If Caddy is stopped there is a red "Stop" sign.
 If Caddy is disabled, there is no widget and no control buttons.
-- You won't find the custom certificates in /usr/local/etc/caddy/certificates/temp since they're deleted every time caddy has loaded them (at least when Auto HTTPS is activated).

 # Build caddy and os-caddy from source
 - As build system use a FreeBSD 13.2 - https://github.com/opnsense/tools